-Nationally-Recognized Leadership Consultant, Award-Winning Author, Expert Presenter, and USAF Colonel (Ret)
+Nationally-Recognized Leadership Consultant, Award-Winning Author, Certified Speaking Professional (CSP), and USAF Colonel (Ret)

 LEADERSHIP CONSULTANT AND COACH

 Lee Ellis is President and founder of Leading with Honor®, a leadership and team development consulting and coaching company, and FreedomStar Media®, a publishing company that provides leadership resources and training.
 A popular media personality and high-profile human performance expert, Lee focuses on organizational integrity, operational effectiveness and personal accountability for enterprise, government and not-for-profit leaders.
 His prior experience was as a founding partner and senior vice president of a leadership assessment and human capital management consulting company headquartered in Atlanta, GA.
 For more than 15 years, he has served as an executive coach and a corporate consultant in the areas of hiring, teambuilding, leadership, human performance development, and succession planning.
 His approach to maximizing leadership performance has been implemented by Fortune 500 clients, senior executives and C-Level leaders in telecommunications, healthcare, insurance, energy, IT, automotive, military, and not-for-profit sectors.